…by Jonas E. Alexis

 Philip Giraldi, “The True Cost of Israel,” American Conservative, April 12, 2017.

-Posted by Jonas E. Alexis on May 27, 2017, With 7460 Reads Filed under World.
+Posted by Jonas E. Alexis on May 27, 2017, With 7594 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.